mduleone/redux-majic/README.md

 }
 ```

-Using this, we built some standard Action Creators, which pass their data along to `createMajicAction` to ensure all of our actions have the same shape.
+We then built some standard Action Creators which pass their data along to `createMajicAction` to ensure all of our actions have the same shape.

-1. `receiveMajicEntitiesAction` - This can be used as a standard receive action that every slice of your store listens for, and using the provided reducers, properly receives all entities it is responsible for.
+1. `receiveMajicEntitiesAction` - Creates a standard receive action, type `RECEIVE_MAJIC_ENTITIES`, that every slice of your store can listen for.
+Using the provided reducers, every slice can properly receive all entities it is responsible for
-2. `clearNamespaceAction` - We recommend segmenting and grouping requests in to different namespaces, and our provided Action Creators, Reducers, and Selectors help to make that easier.
-This Action Creator can be used as a standard clearing action that every slice of your stare listens for, and using the provided reducers, properly clears namespaces it is responsible for.
+2. `clearNamespaceAction` - We recommend segmenting or grouping requests in to different namespaces, and our provided Action Creators, Reducers, and Selectors help to make that easier.
+This Action Creator creates a standard clearing action, type `CLEAR_NAMESPACE`, that every slice of your store can listen for.
+Using the provided reducers, every slice can properly clear namespaces it is responsible for

-#### Reducers
+#### Reducer Helpers

-We have three Reducer functions that you can use to make receiving `MajicEntities` in to your store very simple.
+We have three Reducer helper functions that you can use to make receiving `MajicEntities` in to your store very simple.

-1. `requestMajicNamespace` - This reducer adds the namespace to the slice of a store, as well as sets the namespace `isFetching` to `true`.
-We recommend using this in the request side of the request-respnse-error action cycle is typical with Redux.
+1. `requestMajicNamespace` - This reducer helper adds the namespace to the slice of a store, as well as sets the namespace `isFetching` to `true`.
+We recommend using this in the request side of the request-response-error action cycle is typical with Redux
 2. `receiveMajicEntitiesReducer` - This reducer accepts the slice of store, a `RECEIVE_MAJIC_ENTITIES` action, and the entities that the specific slice of the store should listen for, and processes all incoming receive requests.
-For an example set up, see below.
+For an example set up, see below
-3. `clearMajicNamespaceReducer` - This reducer listens for a `CLEAR_NAMESPACE` action, and then removes the namespace from every slice of store that it's in.
+3. `clearMajicNamespaceReducer` - This reducer listens for a `CLEAR_NAMESPACE` action, and then removes the namespace from every slice of store that it's in

 #### Selectors

 Finally, we have four Selectors to help us select entities from the slices of Redux store that we're building

-1. `selectEntityById` - The simplest selector.
-Reaches in to the provided slice of the store to grab the entity's map and selects the entity by id
+1. `selectEntityById` - Reaches in to the provided slice of the store to grab the entity's map and selects the entity by id
 2. `selectEntityByNamespaceAndId` - Reaches into the provided slice of the store to select the namespace
 3. `selectEntitiesByNamespace` - Reaches in to the namespace and maps the keys array into an array of entities
-4. `selectNamespaceIsFetching` - Reaches in to the namespace and returns the namespace's `isFetching`.
+4. `selectNamespaceIsFetching` - Reaches in to the namespace and returns the namespace's `isFetching`

 ##### Example